If you type “bad experience with temp agency” in Google, you come across 32 million results, full of scare stories.

 You have two ways of registering your interest.

-You can find existing vacancies via a job board or Google for Jobs, where a large number of agencies promote their open vacancies, or directly on the websites of the agencies you’re targeting.
-You can apply for these positions via the job boards or directly by contacting the agencies – the job advert will clarify how and who to contact.
+Find existing vacancies via a job board or Google for Jobs, where a large number of agencies promote their open vacancies, or directly on the websites of the agencies you’re targeting.
+Also, you can apply for these positions via the job boards or directly by contacting the agencies – the job advert will clarify how and who to contact.

 Alternatively, if there is no open vacancy, you may want to contact the agencies you’ve shortlisted directly, send them your CV proactively, clarifying in your cover email what type of positions you’d be looking to apply for.
 You may also decide to come to their branch in person, but it is preferable to book an appointment beforehand.